paveldudka/JacocoEverywhere/README.md

 # JacocoEverywhere
 Gradle plugin which allows to generate Jacoco coverage report for both integration &amp; unit tests

+# Warning!
+This plugin is not maintained anymore and is deprecated!

 # Why?

 Android plugin has built-in support for generating test coverage report: